 When in Spain many people may wonder about scorpions, spiders and venomous snakes and will not be aware that they are much more likely to endanger themselves and their pets by getting too close to an innocent looking line of caterpillars that can be found crossing a pavement, road or footpath during the first months of each year.
 So, what are the dangers of Pine Processionary Caterpillars?

-Here are a few dangers of Pine Processionary Caterpillars
+Pine Processionary Caterpillars

 The pine processionary caterpillar (Thaumetopoea pityocampa) will, during late winter/early spring, be coming out of pine trees and forming conspicuous snake-like lines.
 They will not be far from a pine tree, but that does not mean that you will only see them in large pine woods, they are just as likely to be found in villages and road side plantings in fact wherever pine trees are present.
 One of the first signs to be aware of is their white silken nests attached to a branch tip, these become most obvious around December to March.
 (These caterpillars are known as ‘procesionaria del pino’ in Spanish)